THE FOUNDATION OF CONTENT MARKETING IS STILL YOUR BLOG

 INSIGHT: You need to focus on creating video and audio-based content that augments your text-based content.
-Videos have taken off and podcasting also will within the next few years.
+Videos have taken off and podcasting has also within the past few years.

 Blogging and content marketing is tough when starting out, there’s no doubt.
 It requires a whole of business commitment beyond what traditional marketing demands.
-However, the benefits are so numerous – you can grow traffic and rankings, yet one of the most interesting benefits is the transformation of your business and people from inward thinking to customer centric thinking.
-We encourage you to make a start if you haven’t already and if you have started, then think about putting more resources against what is the most important marketing asset you will create.
+However, the benefits are numerous – Yes you can grow traffic and rankings, yet one of the most interesting benefits is the transformation of your business and people from inward thinking to customer centric thinking.